ankitshah009/TacSense/README.md

     docker-compose up --build
     ```

-    This command will build the Docker image, install all dependencies, and start the unified backend service.
+    This command will build the Docker image, install all dependencies, and start the FastAPI backend along with a local LiveKit server.

 3. **Access the application:**
     - The TacSense AI dashboard will be available at `http://localhost:8000`.